rokket-web/sideouttemp/README.md

 ## Contact

-The contact button opens the user's default email client with:
+The contact buttons open the user's default email client with:

+**General Contact:**

 - To: Info@sopbcenters.com
 - Subject: contact from website
 - Body: Message from website

+**Reservation Requests:**

+- To: Info@sopbcenters.com
+- Subject: court reservation request
+- Body: I would like to reserve a court.
+Please provide available times and pricing information.